Walter Berwick: Cork: the Berwick Fountain

 For several years he was the Assistant Barrister for the East Riding of County Cork, which in effect meant that he was the Chairman of the Court of Quarter Sessions for Cork.
 He acquired a reputation for integrity and impartiality, and became a much-loved figure in Cork.
 He was one of the first judges to expound the notion of the suspended sentence.
 When he was made judge of the Irish Court of Bankruptcy in 1859, the people of Cork paid a heartfelt tribute to his good service to the city.
 Berwick, greatly touched by the tribute, responded by commissioning the Berwick Fountain "in remembrance of the great kindness shown to me by all classes in Cork".
-It was completed in 1860 and still stands on the Grand Parade, although it was moved from its original site in 2007.
+Built by Sir John Benson, Cork's leading architect, it was completed in 1860 and still stands on the Grand Parade, although it was moved from its original site in 2007.
 Berwick served as the Bankruptcy judge until his death.
-In his last years, he lived at St. Edmundsbury, Lucan, County Dublin He was a founder member of the Stephen's Green Club, and an active campaigner for the establishment of the National Gallery of Ireland.
+In his last years, he lived at St. Edmundsbury, Lucan, Dublin.
+He was a founder member of the Stephen's Green Club, and an active campaigner for the establishment of the National Gallery of Ireland.